krze/FNFFAutoFire/README.md

 # FNFFAutoFire
 This is a dead-simple command line calculator for Cyberpunk 2020's FNFF automatic fire rules.
 This automatic fire calculator does not permit you to aim at a specific location.
+It does take into account whether it's point blank or not, as point-blank shots do maximum damage.

 You can use this calculator with single shots or 3-round-burst as long as you are not aiming for a specific location.